 Professor Francisco Amaro Gomes de Alencar, PhD

 Professor Francisco Amaro Gomes de Alencar holds a BA in geography, a master's degree in development and environmental studies, and a doctorate in sociology from the Federal University of Ceará.
 He is currently a professor in the Department of Geography at the Federal University of Ceará.
 His teaching and research apply primarily to the areas of rural settlements, agrarian reform, land tenure, and management of rural settlements.
-Professor Amaro has worked extensively with governmental agencies such as IDACE (Development Agrarian Institute of Ceará) and non-governmental organizations including PNUD BRAZIL (United Nations) to plan debates and conferences.
+Professor Amaro has worked extensively with governmental agencies such as IDACE (Development Agrarian Institute of Ceará) and nongovernmental organizations including PNUD BRAZIL (United Nations) to plan debates and conferences.
 He also has assisted with the implementation of policies relating to land reform and rural settlements.
-His publications include: "Reflections on the participation of settlers in the Municipal Election" (2005) and "Grassroots and Government Conflict" (2003).
-He has co-edited several books and published Intimate Secretes: The Management of Settlements of the Agrarian Reform, 2000.
+His publications include "Reflections on the Participation of Settlers in the Municipal Election" (2005) and "Grassroots and Government Conflict" (2003).
+He has co-edited several books and published Intimate Secrets: The Management of Settlements of the Agrarian Reform (2000).

 Review Professor Amaro's full CV